Last Updated on 21.7.22 by Gorvins

 Once an employer receives a written flexible working request it has to be reviewed.
 If the employer has any questions or concerns, they should set up a meeting with the employee as soon as possible to discuss the request.
 However, if the employer intends to approve the request then the meeting is not obligatory.

 The employee should be allowed to attend the meeting accompanied by a work colleague and this should be explained to the employee ahead of time.
 Employers should have the meeting in a private setting, so it will not be overheard.
-The discussion can help the employer understand what the employee is looking for and how that could work for its organisation.
+The discussion can help the employer understand what the employee is looking for and how that could work for the organisation.

 Reviewing the request

 All flexible working requests need to be carefully considered.
-The employer should compare the benefits and draw backs of implementing the change.
+The employer should compare the benefits and drawbacks of implementing the change.

 Once the employer has made the decision, it needs to inform the employee as soon as possible in writing.
 Employers must notify the employee of the decision (including the outcome of any appeal), with the “decision period” which is three months beginning with the date the employee made the request.
 If an employer requires a longer period to make its decision, it should agree on an extension with the employee.